Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA: Methodology

 The first building block of our architecture is a finite mixture of $K$ distinct components, enabling the model to capture multimodal features that may correspond to different astrophysical formation channels \cite{Bishop2006}:

 Here, $\{w_k\}$ denote the mixture weights satisfying $\sum_{k=1}^{K} w_k = 1$.
 This mixture model approximates the unknown astrophysical distribution as a weighted sum of simpler probability densities, providing a flexible basis for representing complex shapes.
-Empirical tests reveal that increasing the number of mixture components $K$ generally enhances estimation fidelity without exhibiting overfitting.
-Beyond a certain threshold, however, further increases in $K$ produce diminishing returns in statistical performance.
-We select $K$ based on the complexity of the specific inference task, balancing model expressiveness with computational efficiency, as detailed in Sec.~\ref{sec:toy_model_validation}, \ref{sec:results_validation}, and \ref{sec:ligo_inference} for the respective configurations.
+A small number of components can describe smooth unimodal populations, while additional components can represent shoulders, secondary peaks, or broader tails when the data support them.
+The number of components and component families are application-specific modeling choices.
+The LISA repeated-validation runs use a streamlined $K=2$ Kumaraswamy model, the LVK application uses the two-resolution axis-spline configuration described in Sec.~\ref{sec:lvk_inference}, and the toy validation in Sec.~\ref{sec:toy_model_validation} serves as a core density-estimation check.

 The second building block addresses the modeling of correlations between parameters.
-We achieve this using a Gaussian copula \cite{Nelsen2006}, which separates the modeling of the marginal distributions from the dependency structure.
+We achieve this using a Gaussian copula \cite{Nelsen2006}, which separates the modeling of the marginal distributions from the dependence structure.
 Gaussian copulas capture elliptical correlation structures commonly observed in GW parameter dependencies \cite{Callister2024, Talbot2018} and provide tractable likelihood evaluation \cite{Chen2019}.
-Separating the marginals from the dependencies allows for controlled tests of correlation without confounding changes in the marginal distribution shapes.
+Separating the marginals from the dependence structure allows controlled tests of correlation without confounding changes in the marginal distribution shapes.
 The joint probability density function for each mixture component is given by Sklar's theorem \cite{Sklar1959}:

 Here, $f_{k,d}$ and $F_{k,d}$ denote the marginal probability density and cumulative distribution functions respectively, and $c_k$ denotes the Gaussian copula density defined by a correlation matrix $\bm{R}_k$.
 To ensure positive definiteness during optimization, we parameterize $\bm{R}_k$ via its Cholesky decomposition.
-From a methodological standpoint, the separation of marginals and dependencies is essential because it enables controlled tests of correlation independently of changes in the shapes of the marginal distributions.
-This approach has been proven instrumentally in discovering correlations in existing GW catalogs, such as the anticorrelation between mass ratio and effective spin in binary black holes \cite{Callister2024, Talbot2018, Adamcewicz2022, Adamcewicz2023}.
+This separation of marginals and dependence supports controlled correlation tests, following the logic of recent copula-based catalog studies \cite{Adamcewicz2022, Adamcewicz2023}.